Frequently Asked Questions

 Adult Emerald Ash Borer (EAB) beetles emerge from infested wood during the summer months.
 Any logs, firewood or waste material moved containing the larvae can become the source for a new infestation.
 To help slow the spread of EAB the movement of ash wood is prohibited between Memorial Day and Labor Day.
 When the adult beetle is no longer actively moving, residents can safely move ash wood within the city limits and quarantine area.

-Three drop-off sites are available for people wishing to dispose of ash wood.
+Two drop-off sites are available for people wishing to dispose of ash wood.

 27163 471st Avenue